Dunoon: Historical

 Only one Clyde steamer, the Waverley, satisfies demand for this business today.
 It berths at the breakwater when visiting Dunoon during its summer season.

 Education

 Dunoon is served by three primary schools.
-Dunoon Primary School is on Hillfoot Street; this building was the original 1641 location of Dunoon Grammar School.
+Dunoon Primary School is on Hillfoot Street; this building was the original 1641 location of Dunoon Grammar School (it is now on Ardenslate Road in Kirn).
 St Muns Primary School is on Pilot Street and Kirn Primary School is on Park Road.

-Dunoon Grammar School is located on Ardenslate Road in Kirn.

 The University of the Highlands and Islands' Argyll College has a campus in Dunoon, located in the West Bay, near the breakwater and Castle Hill.

 Sport and recreation

 National Cycle Route 75

 Dunoon is on the NCR75 a route from Edinburgh to Tarbert on the Kintyre peninsula.
 The National Cycle Network is maintained by sustrans.